heartcombo/simple_form/README.md

 ### Associations

-To deal with associations, **Simple Form** can generate select inputs, a series of radios buttons or check boxes.
+To deal with associations, **SimpleForm** can generate select inputs, a series of radios buttons or checkboxes.
 Lets see how it works: imagine you have a user model that belongs to a company and has_and_belongs_to_many roles.
 The structure would be something like: